isabella232/win32-pr.es-es/desktop-src/properties/props-system-media-thumbnaillargepath.md

 ## <a name="remarks"></a>Observaciones

-Los valores PKEY se definen en Propkey. h.
+Los valores PKEY se definen en Propkey.h.

 ## <a name="related-topics"></a>Temas relacionados